 In the daily management routines and housing systems, horses can be faced with novel and sudden stimuli or objects (re-)appearing which potentially can elicit stress responses.
 Knowledge of horses’ ability to track hidden objects can shed light onto how good horses are at handling these situations.
-Object performance refers to the understanding that an object continues to exist even though they are out an observer’s (here: the horse’s) sight.
-This means, that the higher the level of object performance in a given animal, the higher the ability to predict changes in the environment.
+Object permanence refers to the understanding that an object continues to exist even though they are out an observer’s (here: the horse’s) sight.
+This means, that the higher the level of object permanence in a given animal, the higher the ability to predict changes in the environment.

 This project aims to investigate aspects of object permanence in horses and the effect of training level.
 A sample of horses from a private stud will be included and consist of free roaming, untrained young horses combined with professionally trained, competing horses.